Fine motor and other hand-related skills

 Cutting out in all forms helps young children to develop their fine motor skills - and it's also fun.
 This worksheets will help your children practice their cutting skills.

-Dot-to-dot activities are excellent for improving hand-eye co-ordination.
+Dot-to-dot activities are excellent for improving graphomotor skills and hand-eye co-ordination.
 There's a lot of concentration that goes into completing a dot-to-dot!
 Visual motor control is developed through dot-to-dot work and it is fun too.
 Click on image to open free printable PDF.

 Some children begin very early to trace, paint, draw or copy the written characters, while the others show no interest in the pencil.
 Therefore, one of the first activities of the pencil may be solving the maze, where the child must trace between the lines.
 Look here >>>